cosmos/cosmos-sdk/docs/architecture/adr-049-state-sync-hooks.md

 ## Consequences

-As a result of this implementation, we are able to create snapshots of chunk binary stream for the state that we maintain outside of the IAVL Tree, CosmWasm for example.
+As a result of this implementation, we are able to create snapshots of binary chunk stream for the state that we maintain outside of the IAVL Tree, CosmWasm blobs for example.
 And new clients are able to fetch sanpshots of state for all modules that have implemented the corresponding interface from peer nodes.

 ### Backwards Compatibility